cidetec-energy-storage/cideMOD/docs/source/install.rst

 Installation
 =============

-The preferred way to install and use cideMOD is using the docker image of cideMOD.
-Optionally, one can install cideMOD in a FEniCSx working environment (with multiphenicsx) by downloading everything from source and installing it with the Python package manager.
+The preferred way to install and use cideMOD is using the conda-forge feedstock for dolfinx.
+Optionally, one can install cideMOD using the Docker image or in a FEniCSx working environment (with multiphenicsx) by downloading everything from source and installing it with the Python package manager.

+.. include:: installing/install_mamba.rst

 .. include:: installing/install_docker.rst